MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/customer-service-hub-user-guide-email-admin.md

 ## Configure email attachment size limitations

-You can manage file size limits for email file attachments by doing the following:
+You can manage file size limits for email file attachments by completing the following steps:

 1. In Power Apps, select **System Settings**.